arief25ramadhan/advanced-lane-finding-1/README.md

 #### 5. Calculation of lane curvature & vehicle position

-The curvature of the road is calculated in the `measure_curvature_real()`function (lines #280-304 of *AdvancedLaneFinding.py*) using the following equation, which "converts" the pixel values to meters:
+The curvature of the road is calculated in the `measure_curvature_real()`function (in *AdvancedLaneFinding.py*) using the following equation, which "converts" the pixel values to meters:

 `x = mx / (my**2) * a * (y**2) + (mx / my) * b * y + c`,

 where `x = a * (y**2) + b * y + c` is the parabola, and `mx` and `my` are the scale for the x and y axis.

-The position of the vehicle is calculated using the `get_position()`function (lines #307-320 of *AdvancedLaneFinding.py*).
+The position of the vehicle is calculated using the `get_position()`function (in *AdvancedLaneFinding.py*).
 The function takes the base positions of the lanes, calculates the center point between them and returns the distance of the center point from the midpoint of the image.

 #### 6. Draw lane lines, output curvature and vehicle position

-Th function `draw_lanes()` (lines #371-402 of *AdvancedLaneFinding.py*) takes the undistorted image, curves, position, curvature and inverse transformation matrix and outputs the original undistorted image with the following:
+Th function `draw_lanes()` (in *AdvancedLaneFinding.py*) takes the undistorted image, curves, position, curvature and inverse transformation matrix and outputs the original undistorted image with the following:

 * lane lines marked with green
 * curvature indicated in meters